npaj/SilentCities/README.md

     --verbose        Verbose (default False = nothing printed) --overwrite      Overwrite files (default False)
     --out OUT        Output file (pandas pickle), default is output.xz

+This will save a pandas dataframe as an output file, which can be analyzed as explained in [this notebook](Analysis.ipynb).

+![Audio tagging of one night long recording in a street of Toulouse, France (March 16th / 17th 2020).
+Audio tagging was performed using a deep neural network pretrained on the Audioset dataset.
+](silentcity.png)

 Credits
 --